JeremyQuijano/mehtric/README.md

  |_| |_| |_|\___|_| |_|\__|_|  |_|\___|
 ```

 **Mehtric** is a custom interpreted programming language written in Python using the [SLY](https://github.com/dabeaz/sly) (Sly Lexer and Parser) library.
 It supports variables, arithmetic expressions, strings, comparison operators, and REPL interaction.
-We followed the tutrial from [GeeksForGeeks](https://www.geeksforgeeks.org/how-to-create-a-programming-language-using-python/) to implement our lexer, parser, interpreter, and main files.
+I followed the tutrial from [GeeksForGeeks](https://www.geeksforgeeks.org/how-to-create-a-programming-language-using-python/) to implement our lexer, parser, interpreter, and main files.

 ## Features